ronnieholm/Bugfree.NemLogIn/README.md

 ## Contact

-Drop me a line if you require assistance with integrating NemLog-in in your application.
+Drop me a line at mail@bugfree.dk if you require assistance with integrating NemLog-in in your application.